MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-for-vscode.md

 # Use Azure HDInsight Tools for Visual Studio Code

 Learn how to use the Azure HDInsight Tools for Visual Studio Code (VSCode) to create and submit Hive batch jobs, interactive Hive queries, and pySpark scripts.
 The Azure HDInsight Tools can be installed on the platforms that are supported by VSCode.
-These include Windows, Linux, and MacOS.
+These include Windows, Linux, and macOS.
 You can find the prerequisites for different platforms.

 ## Prerequisites

-The following items are required for completing this article:
+The following items are required for completing the steps in this article:

 - A HDInsight cluster.
 To create a cluster, see [Get started with HDInsight]( hdinsight-hadoop-linux-tutorial-get-started.md).
 - [Visual Studio Code](https://www.visualstudio.com/products/code-vs.aspx).
 - [Mono](http://www.mono-project.com/docs/getting-started/install/).
-Mono is only required for Linux and MacOS.
+Mono is only required for Linux and macOS.

 ## Install the HDInsight Tools